Richmond County investigators look into two separate homicides in Augusta

 AUGUSTA, Ga.
 (WJBF)- The Richmond County Sheriff’s Office is investigating two separate homicides.

 Deputies responded to B Street in Olmstead Homes for shooting at 9:20 p.m.
-Upon arrival, the deputies learned that a man had been shot.
+Upon arrival, the deputies learned that a man, identified as 22-year-old Kyan Michael Bowie, had been shot.
 He was taken to a local hospital by a private vehicle where he died.

 Then around 10:30 p.m., deputies responded to Old Savannah Road in reference to another shooting.
-They located a man who was shot at least once and was found dead at the scene.
+They located a man, identified as 20-year old Tymarkus Dashawn Starkes, was shot at least once and was found dead at the scene.

-It is unknown at this time if the incidents are related, but county on NewsChannel 6 to keep you updated on this active case.
+It is unknown at this time if the incidents are related, but count on NewsChannel 6 to keep you updated on this active case.